JacobMisirian/TextualDB/README.md

 The table starts with the table name, "people", followed by a colon.
 The next line contains a pipe (|) separated list of the column names.
 After this column list begins the rows.
 Each row starts and ends with a pipe (|) and has strings split by pipe (|) characters.
 Each row has a line above and below of hyphen (-) characters that extend to the end of the row.
+After all of the rows are written, the table is terminated with a question-mark (?).